triblondon/ada.is/app/_posts/2015-07-13-immutable.md

 One question I've been asked a few times recently is when given the following example:

 {% highlight js %}
-// This will be populated later const myArray = [];
+// This Array will be populated later const myArray = [];

-// this object will too:
+// this Object too:
 const myObject = {};
 {% endhighlight %}

-> If myArray and myObject is const how can you populate them later?
+> If myArray and myObject are const how can you populate them later?

-## What is const how is it different from var?
+## What is const, how is it different from var?

-The `const` keyword like it's mutable counterpart `let` is block scoped (e.g. will be scoped within an if or for statement).
+The `const` keyword decalares an constant variable like it's mutable counterpart `let` it is block scoped (e.g. will have its scope constrained within a block statement, `if`, `for`, `while` etc).
 This prevents variables being [hoisted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting) outside of their block statement.

-### Block scoping
+### Block scoping examples:

 {% highlight js %}
 if (true) {